natiduquem/Magnetodielectric_characterization/README.md

-# Magnetodielectric Materials Characterization using Artificial Neural Network
+# Magnetodielectric Materials Characterization using an Artificial Neural Network
 This repository contains the dataset and the notebook used to train an ANN to retrieve the permittivity and permeability of a magnetodielectric material.
 The training data were obtained from the analysis of the SRR sensor’s frequency response.

 ### Autors: